ProPublica, New York Daily News, Post's Fahrenthold win Pulitzers

 The pairing of a famed local newspaper and an ambitious nonprofit news web site might strike some people as symbolic of turbulent times in journalism.

 The Pulitzers, administered by Columbia University, are the most prestigious prizes in American journalism for newspaper and digital news coverage.
-Winners and finalists were announced on Monday.
+Winners were announced on Monday.

-The public service prize recognized the Daily News and ProPublica for partnering to expose how the New York Police Department abused eviction rules.
+The public service prize recognized the Daily News and ProPublica for exposing how the New York Police Department abused eviction rules.

 ProPublica is just nine years old but has won four Pulitzers, partly through its innovative collaborations with other news organizations.

-Other winners on Monday included the International Consortium of Investigative Journalists, McClatchy and the Miami Herald, in the explanatory reporting category, for coverage of the Panama Papers; the East Bay Times for breaking news; and the Charleston Gazette-Mail for investigative reporting.
+When Monday's prize was announced, some commenters -- including ProPublica Deputy Managing Editor Eric Umansky -- poked fun at White House press secretary Sean Spicer for calling ProPublica a "left-wing blog" last week.

 The Pulitzers recognize work from the 2016 calendar year, which means some of the entries involved election-related topics.
 The Washington Post's David Fahrenthold won the national reporting prize for investigating Donald Trump's track record of charitable giving.

+Other winners included the International Consortium of Investigative Journalists, McClatchy and the Miami Herald, in the explanatory reporting category, for coverage of the Panama Papers; the East Bay Times for breaking news; and the Charleston Gazette-Mail for investigative reporting.

+Short summaries accompanied each winning entry.
+Fahrenthold's award was the only one that mentioned President Trump by name.
+But some of the other prizes recognized work that reckoned with the campaign and its aftermath.

+The Miami Herald's Jim Morin won the editorial cartooning prize, and a quick perusal of his work shows that Trump was a popular subject.

 "David never took things at face value.
 He checked out everything with amazing persistence," Post editor Marty Baron said in a statement.
 "And he went about his work in an innovative, highly resourceful manner -- soliciting the assistance of the public via Twitter.
 In that way, he reimagined how investigative reporting can be carried out while also providing a level of transparency into his work that fascinated the public."